Let’s chat about apartment lease-ups, shall we? A common question we get asked is, “When should we start marketing our new apartment building?”.

 Deliverables:

-• Claim Google My Business listing and optimize the profile
+- Claim your Google Business Profile (GBP) listing and optimize the profile

 1 month out